-If each $F_i$ is continuous, then the copula $C$ is unique.
-Conversely, if $C$ is a copula and $F_1, \ldots, F_n$ are univariate CDFs, then the function $H$ defined by the above equation is a joint CDF with marginals $F_1, \ldots, F_n$. \end{Theorem}
+If each $F_i$ is continuous, then $C$ is unique.
+Conversely, if $C$ is a copula and $F_1,\ldots,F_n$ are univariate CDFs, then the function $H$ defined above is a joint CDF with marginals $F_1,\ldots,F_n$. \end{TheoremS}

-Assume that $H$ is absolutely continuous with joint probability density function $h$, and that each marginal $F_i$ is absolutely continuous with density $f_i$.
-Then, under regularity conditions, the copula $C$ is also differentiable, and Sklar's Theorem can be expressed in terms of densities as follows:
+Assume that $H$ is absolutely continuous with joint density $h$, and that each marginal $F_i$ is absolutely continuous with density $f_i$.
+Then, under regularity conditions, $C$ is differentiable and Sklar's theorem can be written in terms of densities as